piyushdubey26/ecommerce-sql-project/README.md

 [MySQL Workbench] (sql)

-🛠️ How to Run This Project
+🚀 How to Run This Project

-Install MySQL
-Download the SQL file: [Ecommerce_Order_Management.sql]

-Import and run the script to create tables and insert data Test sample queries, views, and triggers
+✅ Download or Clone this repository

+💻 Open MySQL Workbench or any preferred SQL IDE

+📂 Import and Run the Ecommerce_Order_Management.sql file

+🔍 Execute the sample queries to explore the data

 🧩 ER Diagram
 ![ER Diagram]